 He eventually made his way to our table, and waved the scarves under our noses–with a 10-euro price tag.
 Pass.
 I am no barterer and eventually said No, not now, thank you.
 This tactic, if you can call the truth a tactic, worked–the price fell to a manageable 1.50.

 Back to the street, this time with party blue

 A sign for drinks hangs above abandoned cups

-A crush of people move across the bridge
+A crush of people moves across the bridge

 After a long first day we were tired and more than ready to crash.
 Pushing through the crowds at a snail’s pace allowed us to take in even more details: the way entire families were out at midnight, traditional costumes here and there, the smell of deep-fried dough wafting from the churrería, the huge cups overflowing with the wine and Coca-cola mixture known as kalimotxo.

 The tradition of drinking in a public space, in a huge group, can be found throughout Spain.
 It even has a name, botellón, which literally means “big bottle.”
 After seeing the streets of Bilbao filled with massive groups of partiers, I realized that every bottellón I have seen up ’til now had been only a small bottle.